Tokyo Disneyland: History

+Logo used from 1977 to 1999.

 The site for Tokyo Disneyland was part of a 600-acre landfill designated in the 1960s as a recreational area to address the growing demand for entertainment in the Tokyo metropolitan area.
 This decision set the stage for the eventual establishment of the Tokyo Disney Resort.

 The idea of a Japanese Disneyland dates back to the late 1950s when Japanese businessman Kunizo Matsuo approached Walt Disney with the idea of a Disney park in Nara.
 While it is rumored Walt initially agreed to the idea, he later dropped out of it.
 Matsuo, still determined to open his Disney-themed park, opened Nara Dreamland in 1961, a near replica of Disneyland except without Disney's characters or intellectual property.
 This park would continue to operate until 2006, and was eventually demolished in 2017.

 In February 1974, the Oriental Land Company (OLC) formally invited Disney executives to Japan for a fact-finding tour.
 In June of the same year, the company's president, Chiharu Kawasaki, visited Disney's headquarters to reinforce the OLC's desire to bring Disneyland to Japan.
 Kawasaki once again extended an invitation to the top Disney executives to visit Japan; the offer was taken up in December.

 After many years of negotiations Masatomo Takahashi, president of the OLC, signed the initial contract for the construction of Tokyo Disneyland in Chiba Prefecture in April 1979.
 Japanese engineers and architects visited California to tour Disneyland and prepare to construct the new park.
 The construction of the park began a year later and was covered by hundreds of reporters as an indication of the high expectations for the park in the future.
 The final cost of Tokyo Disneyland was 180 billion yen rather than the projected 100 billion yen.

 On February 28, 2020, the OLC announced a temporary closure of Tokyo Disneyland and DisneySea from February 29 to combat the COVID-19 pandemic.
 The closure, originally slated to expire in mid-March, was later extended twice, with the latest extension being until July 1, 2020.

-On April 28, 2025, the OLC announced that it was considering changes to the Adventureland section of Tokyo Disneyland, closing Westen River Railroad, Swiss Family Treehouse, Jungle Cruise: Wildlife Expeditions and The Enchanted Tiki Room: Stitch Presents Aloha e Komo Mai, and replacing them with a new The Incredibles, Up and Moana attraction.